 The Empathy Toy in Ugandan Daycare and Orphanage

-This fall we worked with Raising the Village, a non-profit organization that provides critical infrastructure, tools and training to recovering villages in Uganda.
-Founder Shawn Cheung and International Programs officer Krystal Muise were trained on the CONNEXIONS toy and brought it with them to the Grace Daycare and Orphanage in the Nanga village for their November program.
+This fall of 2012, we worked with Raising the Village, a non-profit organization that provides critical infrastructure, tools and training to recovering villages in Uganda.
+Founder Shawn Cheung and International Programs officer Krystal Muise were trained on the Empathy Toy and brought it with them to the Grace Daycare and Orphanage in the Nanga village for their November program.
 They hoped that the children would “enjoy having time to play with toys as well as gain an understanding of how much work and effort goes into communicating… to get a sense for collaborative learning and how learning is best facilitated in environments when everyone is participating equally.”
 The results, however, were not what we expected.

 After their first workshop, we received this message from Shawn:

 "Never played with toys in their entire lives"

 We were expecting the unexpected, but it was very tough to bring in toys to a community that had never had toys.
 The basic concept of putting pieces together and building things that serve no practical purpose was one that was too foreign for the students.
 Krystal explained that hard skills are learned early on.
 The children play with sticks and balls, and love make-believe and telling stories, but the idea of building physical things just to play with is unheard of.
 She continues,

 “What was even more challenging was the shyness of the children as well as the cultural barriers.
 Ugandan children are taught to be very submissive to authority and so are not brought up to give direction but rather to take direction.
 Because of this the children didn’t understand how to give direction to their peers.”